webplatform/docs-wpd/Community/Community_Engagement_Plan/index.md

 Basic principle:
 # Give publicity to contributors
-# Promote update made on the wiki
+# Promote updates made on the wiki

-Action to take:
+Actions to take:
 * Teams and team leads?
 * Give entry points :
 :* Identify top contributors